mshashini11-hash/profile-professional/content/aboutme/index.md

 ---
 title: "About Me"
 type: aboutme
-intro: "When I’m not unraveling the mysteries of knots and quantum topology, you can usually find me exploring art, nature, and creativity."
+intro: ""
 blocks:
+  - description: "When I’m not unraveling the mysteries of knots and quantum topology, you can usually find me exploring art, nature, and creativity.
-  - description: "Born and raised in Kandy, Sri Lanka, the misty hills sparked my curiosity.
+  - Born and raised in Kandy, Sri Lanka, the misty hills sparked my curiosity.
 I spent hours sketching patterns and observing nature."
     image: "/uploads/kandy.png"
     caption: "Kandy, Sri Lanka"
   - description: "My passion for numbers led me to pursue higher education abroad.
 During my Ph.D., I delved into quantum topology and knot theory."